Using Cellular Modems with Atmosphere

 The last aspect of building this sample project is enabling it for cloud connectivity.
 This is done on both the Embedded and Cloud tabs.

-- While still in the Embedded tab, add a cloud event element to the canvas.
-The cloud event element is a coupled element between the Embedded Cloud tabs that enables a project’s data to be sent to Atmosphere.
+- While still in the Embedded tab, add a Device Event element to the canvas.
+The Device Event element is a coupled element between the Embedded and Cloud tabs that enables a project’s data to be sent to Atmosphere.

-- Connect the TSYS01 element to the cloud event element.
+- Connect the TSYS01 element to the Device Event element.
 This adds the

 Send Eventability within the event for the